kannanvijayan-zz/Thoughts/binjs_part1.md

-# BinaryJS - Motivations and Design - Part 1
+# Binary AST - Motivations and Design - Part 1

-The BinaryJS proposal recently cleared Stage 1 of the TC39 standards committee.
+The Binary AST proposal recently cleared Stage 1 of the TC39 standards committee.
-BinaryJS is a proposal for specifying a binary-encoded syntax for JS with the intent of allowing browsers and other JS-executing environments to parse and load code much faster.
+Binary AST is a proposal for specifying a binary-encoded syntax for JS with the intent of allowing browsers and other JS-executing environments to parse and load code much faster.

+David Teller posted a Binary AST newsletter introducing the broad proposal.

 While the final byte-level format has yet to be fully nailed down, we have arrived at a prototype design, and a set of design requirements for a final